All Books

 by Janet Lansbury

-Discipline your toddler with respect and kindness, not timeouts or shame.
+Discipline your toddler with respect and kindness, turning conflict into connection.

 Key Takeaways

-• Acknowledge feelings while setting firm, loving limits.
+• Acknowledge feelings while setting firm, loving boundaries.

 Who Should Read

-Parents of toddlers who want respectful, gentle discipline.
+Parents of toddlers looking for respectful, no-shame discipline.

 #9